L13/vscode-diff/README.md

 ## Input/Menu Mouse/Keyboard Shortcuts

-* `click` - Select a list item in the menu and use it in the input field.
+* `click` - Select a path in the menu.
 * `up/down` - Move the cursor to the previous/next list item in menu.
-* `enter` - If the menu is visible, the selected list item will be filled in, otherwise a compare starts.
+* `enter` - If the menu is visible, the selected path will be filled in, otherwise a compare starts.

 ## List Mouse/Keyboard Shortcuts